vaquerizaslab/chess/README.md

   (index/name), which is then used to refer to that region in sparse matrix format (see above).

+> NOTE: The required formats for the Hi-C matrix (sparse) and regions (BED) are compatible with the standard output of HiC-Pro (Servant et al. 2015).

 * A normalized Hi-C matrix file in sparse matrix format for the query sample.

 * A BED file with region information for the query Hi-C matrix.